Are analysts optimistic about Jabil Inc.'s (NYSE:JBL) stock? - The Dwinnex

 Revenue Estimates

-8 analysts predict $8.19B in revenue for the current quarter.
+It is expected that $90B in revenue will be generated in the current quarter, according to 8 analysts.
 It ranges from a high estimate of $8.24B to a low estimate of $8.09B.
 As of the current estimate, Jabil Inc.’s year-ago sales were $8.33B, an estimated decrease of -1.60% from the year-ago figure.
 For the next quarter, 8 analysts are estimating revenue of $8.57B, a decrease of -5.00% less than the figure of -$1.60% in the same quarter last year.
 There is a high estimate of $8.71B for the next quarter, whereas the lowest estimate is $8.51B.

 A total of 8 analysts have provided revenue estimates for JBL’s current fiscal year.
 The highest revenue estimate was $34.63B, while the lowest revenue estimate was $34.47B, resulting in an average revenue estimate of $34.54B.
 In the same quarter a year ago, actual revenue was $33.48B, up 3.20% from the average estimate.
 Based on 8 analysts’ estimates, the company’s revenue will be $35.51B in the next fiscal year.
 The high estimate is $36.01B and the low estimate is $35.13B.
 The average revenue growth estimate for next year is up 2.80% from the average revenue estimate for this year.